 A Cream Tea is usually scones, clotted cream, and a choice of tea.

-Afternoon Tea consists of finger sandwiches, scones, sweets, and dessert, and a choice of tea.
+Afternoon Tea consists of finger sandwiches, scones, sweets, dessert, and a choice of tea.
 The finger sandwiches are also called savories.

 High Tea is a heavier meal, usually later in the evening.
 This meal usually contains some meat.
-Maybe a meat pie, or Welsh Rarebit, sausage, cheeses, relishes, and has hot and cold items.
+Maybe a meat pie, or Welsh Rarebit, sausage, cheeses, relishes, and hot and cold items.
 Alcohol may also be served.

 See more Afternoon Tea items in my Tea Shop here.